Symmetry breaking effects in pion couplings to constituent quark currents: Summary and conclusions

 \section{Summary and conclusions}

-Pseudoscalar and axial charged and neutral pion -constituent quark coupling constants were derived and investigated by considering quark mass non-degeneracy within an approach proposed previously by the author.
-These coupling constants were calculated for different sets of parameters of constituent quark masses and in different kinematical points: for on shell or off shell pions and constituent quarks.
+Pseudoscalar and axial charged and neutral pion -constituent quark coupling constants were derived and investigated by considering quark mass non-degeneracy within a dynamical approach proposed previously by the author.
+In this approach, coupling constants and form factors are obtained from a quark determinant in the presence of meson fields and quark currents.
+Gluon effects are considered by means of a gluon effective propagator that dresses background quark currents leading to constituent quark currents.
+These coupling constants were calculated numerically for different sets of parameters of constituent quark masses and in different kinematical points: for on shell or off shell pions and constituent quarks.
 The pseudoscalar coupling constant calculated for off shell (or massless) charged pion and on shell constituent quark was fixed as a renormalization condition by identifying it to a phenomenological value $G^{ps}_{\pi^\pm} (K^2=M_f^2, Q^2=0) =13$.
 With this condition, the resulting axial coupling constant is obtained with values close to the value adopted for the CQM, i.e. $g_A \sim 1$.
-Being all the coupling constants functions of the quark constituent masses (and not the small current quark masses), the Goldberger-Treiman relation at the quark level presents, in fact, a large correction for the values $G_{ps}=13$ and $g_A=1$.
+Being all the coupling constants functions of the quark constituent masses (and not the small current quark masses), the Goldberger Treiman relation - as usually defined - at the quark level may present, in fact, a large correction for the values $G_{ps}=13$ and $g_A=1$.
 Results suggest that lower values of quark effective masses lead to smaller differences between the neutral and charged pion couplings (both axial and pseudoscalar).
-A very small difference between charged and neutral pion couplings has been noted in the pion-nucleon pseudoscalar coupling constant.
-The neutral pion coupling to quark currents $\bar{u}u$ and $\bar{d}d$ was compared to neutral pion coupling to protons and neutrons (respectively) and this comparison suggests mixing interactions stronger than those provided by flavor symmetry breaking are needed.
-This could be provided by instanton induced 't Hooft-like interactions.
+The differences between charged and neutral pion couplings to nucleons recently obtained in different approaches \cite{granada,bochum,ArriolaAmaroPerez} are small and this trend is reproduced with the constituent quark couplings in this work.
+The specific hierarchies of the different coupling constants, however, are, in part, different.
+Some of the differences between the values are so small that can be considered inside the error bars.
+The discrepancy appears basically when comparing the neutral pion coupling to protons or neutrons, or correspondingly to up or down constituent quarks.
+The average of neutral pion couplings to quark currents $\bar{u}u$ and $\bar{d}d$ were compared to neutral pion coupling, respectively, to protons and neutrons.
+This comparison suggests mixing interactions should be stronger than those provided by flavor symmetry breaking to reproduce values from Refs.\cite{granada,bochum}.
+This extra mixing could be provided by instanton induced 't Hooft-like interactions.
+A more extensive investigation of the role of the specific gluon propagator will be provided elsehwere.